trevorbaca/faberge/README.md

     https://github.com/ambv/black)
 -->

-Fabergé Investigations (2016) for eight players.
+Fabergé Investigations (2016/19) for eight players.

+World premiere 13 January 2020 by Echoi Ensemble conducted by Jonathan Hepfer in Zipper Hall in Los Angeles, California.

-World premiere 21 May 2016 by ensemble recherche in Paine Hall on the campus of Harvard University.
+World premiere (of first half) 21 May 2016 by ensemble recherche in Paine Hall on the campus of Harvard University.